Olivia5k/talk-hard/README.md

 into the habit of contributing every day and keeping that up by developing the mindset of not wanting to break the chain.

 This really piqued my interest, so I set out to do it.
+It can't be that hard, right?
 When I started, I was notoriously bad at habits and actually getting shit done, so I thought that maybe I could change that whilst getting a chance to give back to the beautiful world of Open Source Software.
 And I did.
 I even got to the point where I myself could write a blog post called "177 days of GitHub", where I boasted about how well I had done.
 I did almost 900 commits and contributed to 11 projects that were not my own.
 Even more importantly, I started 7 new ones of my own.

 After a while of doing the contributions, I started to feel very inspired.
 Because I was exercising my mind in contributing to non-work things every day,